alanella1/ReceiptProcessorPy/README.md

-# Flask Receipt API
+# Receipt API

 This is a Flask-based RESTful API for managing receipts.
 It provides endpoints for creating and retrieving receipts, as well as calculating reward points for each receipt.

 ## Getting Started

-To run the Flask Receipt API locally, follow the steps below.
+To run the Receipt API locally, follow the steps below.

 ### Prerequisites